-A light blanket of snow made a trek up the Sugarloaf a bit tricky on Sunday, November 9, 1924.
-The rocks were slippery; someone could easily fall and get hurt.
+Sunday, November 9, 1924.
+A light blanket of snow was making a trek up the Sugarloaf a bit tricky.
+The rocks on the trail were slippery; someone could easily slip and get hurt.

-It was around four in the afternoon when the Ramsay girls set off to climb one of New Brunswick’s best-known peaks.
-They used a trail that snakes its way up the eastern spine of the mountain, the same route hikers use today.
+It was around four in the afternoon when Dorvil and Lottie set off to climb one of New Brunswick’s best-known peaks.
+The girls used a trail that snakes up the eastern spine of the mountain, the same route hikers use today.

-Darkness was approaching when Dorvil and Lottie stood on the highest point of the mountain.
-It was also a tad chilly — but the view spectacular, as always.
+Darkness was fast approaching when the Ramsay sisters stood on the highest point of the Sugarloaf.
+It was also a tad chilly — but the view … aaah! … postcard-beautiful!
+As always.
 Spread out beneath them were the twinkling lights of Campbellton and area.

-We’ll never know what possessed the pair to climb down the front of the Sugarloaf, a high-risk venture at the best of time.
+We’ll never know what possessed the pair to climb down the face, a high-risk venture at the best of time.

-We could analyze and parse this for eternity but, bottom line, no one can say for certain what happened that fateful evening.
-Nobody saw the sisters fall and, far as we know, no one heard the screams.
+We could analyze and parse this for eternity but, bottom line, no one can say for certain what happened that fateful day.

-Key information is missing — and will always be missing — because too much time has passed.
+What it all boils down to is that key information is missing — and will always be missing — because there were no witnesses and too much time has passed.

 THE FAMILIES & THE SEARCH

 Dorvil [Ramsay] McLean, married just 14-months before, had a seven-month old boy at home.
-Little did the young mom know, but she’d never see the lad again.
+Little did the young mom know, but she would never see her baby again.